Ullensaker: Geography

 Ullensaker borders with Eidsvoll to the north, Nes to the east, Sørum to the south, and Gjerdrum and Nannestad to the west.

 The international airport that serves as the main airport of Norway, Oslo Airport, Gardermoen, is located in Ullensaker.
 The municipality has two major population centres: the village of Kløfta and the city of Jessheim, the latter one houses the administration center of Ullensaker.
 There is also a Royal Norwegian Army base at Sessvollmoen as well as a Royal Norwegian Air Force air station, Gardermoen Air Station.

+Climate

 Society

 Ullensaker has had a huge population increase over the past fifty years.
 This increase has been slightly accelerating over the past few years.
 From 2000 to 2007, the population of Ullensaker increased by almost 6,000 people.
 The recent increase is partly attributed to the founding of Oslo Airport, Gardermoen.

 History

 Raknehaugen, the largest burial mound in the Nordic countries, has been carbon dated to around 550; the age of the mound is disputed.